 - Dragon Dictation – This is probably the best app on this list for saving time.
 I am sure you have seen the advertisements for Dragon Naturally speaking where “you talk it types” is shown throughout the commercial.
 This is a real time saver as you can talk a lot faster than you write.
 You do have to train it to understand your voice, but that usually does not take that long, and you only have to do it once.
 At one time, this voice training could be painful, especially if you had an accent, but it is not bad now.
 One thing to remember about this is the side of your brain that controls speech is not the same as what controls your typing, so most people will see a difference in how you write depending on how strong your left or right side of the brain is, the more pronounced the difference.

 - Dictionary.com – As you can guess, this is an online dictionary, and every college student needs a dictionary.

 - PDf-Notes.
 This lets you download and read PDF’s on your iPad, and it allows you to annotate and highlight the particular part of a PDF.
 This is very useful for you to take notes from PDF.

 - Rate my Professor – This is a website that allows you to look up various professors.
-You should take this with a grain of salt as many students who rate are ones who have had a rough time with a teacher, so a lot of the reviews are biased towards the negative.
+It would be best if you took this with a grain of salt as many students who rate are ones who have had a rough time with a teacher, so a lot of the reviews are biased towards the negative.
 It is still a useful app to give you an idea of what you may be getting into before you register for a class with professor x.

 These are just a few of the many iPad apps for college students out there.
-We have tried to put together the best iPad apps for college student’s list available.
+We have tried to put together the best iPad apps for college student list available.
 These applications have helped individuals pass their classes and become better educated.
-Many of these are useful to many demographics, but they are useful to college students.
+Many of these are useful to many demographics, but they are helpful to college students.
 What creates an educational application is how the user uses it in education.
-There are many applications that while not designed as educational tools, really are.
+There are many applications that, while not designed as educational tools, are very useful for the busy college student.
 Please let us know some of your favorite apps in the comments.